grpc/test-infra/containers/runtime/xds/config/README.md

 # Configuration for xDS server

-Configuration JSON files are used to generate the resource snapshot for xDS server.
+Configuration JSON files are used to generate the xDS configuration for xDS server.
 The xDS server consumes these configuration and server these configuration to xDS client or Envoy sidecar.

 The configuration JSON files are directly unmarshalled to [Snapshot](https://pkg.go.dev/github.com/envoyproxy/go-control-plane@v0.10.0/pkg/cache/v3#Snapshot) struct.